Wartem/seeed-voicecard/README.md

 ## Disclaimer

-This project is experimental and community-supported.
+This project is experimental and unofficial.
 Use at your own risk.
 Always keep backups before changing kernel/audio configuration on production devices.

 ## Credits

 This fork builds on:
-- Original Seeed ReSpeaker driver project
+- Original Seeed ReSpeaker driver repository: https://github.com/respeaker/seeed-voicecard
 - Community maintenance by multiple contributors (including HinTak's fork)

 Upstream product docs: